Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

    1. Go to **‘Hybrid Connectivity’** > **‘Cloud Routers’**.
    2. Click on **‘Create Router’**,
    3. Enter the relevant details:
+         1. Name: ocp-router
-         1. Network: ocp-network
+         2. Network: ocp-network
-         2. Region: asia-northeast1
+         3. Region: asia-northeast1
-         3. Select *“Advertise all subnets visible to the Cloud Router (Default)”*
+         4. Select *“Advertise all subnets visible to the Cloud Router (Default)”*
-         4. Click **Create**.
+         5. Click **Create**.

 6. Create 2 Cloud NAT components connected to the router we created above, for both of our subnets created earlier.
    1. Go to **‘Network Services’** > **‘Cloud NAT’**.